 sipadan_resort01

-Each bangolow has one huge “L” shaped bedroom (bed and sitting area), an attached bathroom and a huge balcony that links from the sitting area and the bathroom.
+Each bungalow is constructed in a “L” shaped bedroom (accommodate a double bed and sitting area), an attached bathroom and a huge balcony that links from the sitting area and the bathroom.

 sipadan_resort02